ProRank SEO

 1. Error Capture:When a visitor or bot encounters a 404 error, it's instantly logged

-2. Data Collection:Records URL, timestamp, referrer, user agent, and IP (anonymized)
+2. Data Collection:Records URL, timestamp, referrer, user agent, and IP address

 3. Smart Grouping:Groups similar 404s together and tracks hit frequency

-4. Redirect Suggestions:Analyzes URL patterns to suggest likely redirect targets
+4. Redirect Suggestions:Uses similarity matching to suggest likely redirect targets when enabled

 5. One-Click Fix:Create redirects directly from the 404 monitor interface